-- This attracts many new people, and development also starts taking place to sustain the demands of incoming masses.
+- This attracts many new people, and development also start taking place to sustain the demands of incoming masses.

-- This process gradually results in formation of a town's economy.
+- This process gradually results in the formation of the town's economy.

-In context of this article, “region is a huge landmass or area that comprises of numerous town economies.”
+In the context of this article, region is a huge landmass or an area that comprises of numerous town economies.

-When a business alliance of town economy from any specific region feels the need to extend the scope of their business, it results in business expansion at a regional level.
+When a business alliance of a town's economy from any specific region feels the need to extend the scope of their business, it results in business expansion at a regional level.

-- “Regional-business is a business between different areas within a country.”
+- It is a business between different areas within a country.

 - Here, credit sales get more importance.

-- Better and economic infrastructure facilities, especially, transport and communication are required to develop regional business.
+- Better and economic infrastructure facilities, especially, transport and communication are required to develop it.

-- “National business is present in the entire country.”
+- It is present in the entire country.
 In a practical sense, it is spread in the most parts of a country.

-- The size of a national business is always large when compared with the business done at a regional level.
+- The size of it is always large when compared with the business done at a regional level.

-- National business helps to make the availability of goods and services in the most parts of a country.
+- It helps to make the availability of goods and services in the most parts of a country.

-- The term international business implies “businesses conducted among or between different nations.”
+- It implies businesses conducted among or between different nations.
 Here, two or more countries do business with each other.
 It mainly consists of imports and exports.
-For example, crude oil-rich gulf countries export their raw oil and in return import the scare food items.
+For example, crude oil-rich Gulf countries export their raw oil and in return import the scare food items.